Introduction to Benefits

 Bodily functions are personal things such as getting up from bed or out of a chair, dressing, keeping clean, eating, drinking, communicating or help with medication.

 It also includes seeing and hearing.
 In fact the list includes anything to do with your body and how it works.
+Attendance Allowance is available regardless of your income or savings, and it does not matter how much you have in savings.

 For example, you may be able to dress yourself but be unable to get the clothes yourself from the wardrobe or go about cleaning and ironing them.
 If this is the case, it would be reasonable to conclude that you needed help to dress each day.

 The word ‘reasonable’ is important.
 To qualify for Attendance Allowance, the help you need need only has to be ‘reasonably required’ and not necessarily ‘medically required’.
 You also do not have to prove you actually receive the help; you just need to show that the help is ‘reasonably needed’.
+Attendance Allowance is not affected by pensions or other income, and is designed to help with the cost of care due to illness or disability.

 Do I need a carer living with me to qualify for Attendance Allowance?